What is the CRISPR/Cas9 System?

-CRISPR (clustered, regularly interspaced, short palindromic repeats) is a defense mechanism in bacteria that degrades invasive viral DNA and other exogenous DNA.
+CRISPR (clustered, regularly interspaced, short palindromic repeats) is a defense mechanism originally discovered in bacteria that works to degrade invasive viral DNA and other exogenous DNA.
 The CRISPR/Cas9 system from Streptococcus pyogenes is currently the most commonly used one.

 |High Speed||The F0 generation positive mouse can be obtained in two months at the earliest, while the F1 generation can be obtained in five months|

 |Zero Risk||Supported by a strong production platform, customers will be fully refunded if the project fails|

 |High Efficiency||Compared with standard CRISPR/Cas9 technology, the efficiency of homologous recombination mediated by the EGE™ system is increased by 10-20 fold|

 |High Quality||Southern blot screening minimizes follow-up experimental risks caused by random insertions|